azuredevcollege/trainingdays/day4/challenges/05-challenge-common-cicd.md

 In the SCM sample application's architecture no service within a bounded context communicates directly with services from another bounded context.
-Instead changes to a domain object within a bounded context are published through events, which describe that changes.
+Instead changes to a domain object within a bounded context are published through events, which describe the changes.
 Technically, a message bus is used to notify other bounded contexts about the changes.
 With this approach we can decouple the bounded contexts.
 Decoupling increases the availability of our application, because when a request is made to the API, not all services have to